NehGuk/NehGuk.github.io/README.md

-# My Portfolio
+# Henri K | My Portfolio

 Hello world!
+As a front-end development student, one of my tasks was to create a portfolio website.